sponug/sponug.github.io/_posts/2024-12-25-Decision-Intelligence.md

     - Reversibility: Is it possible to reverse a decision that goes against the definition of a decision above
     - Cognitive Load: high cognitive function.
 A lot of effort.
     - Emotion: Does the decision trigger you emotionally?
     - Information: Do you have full and reliable information?
+    - Risk & Ambiguity:
+      - Ambiguity - Probability not known.
+Risk - probability is known

 ## Another paragraph <a name="paragraph2"></a>